12+ Ideas For Gray Color Tetras Aquarium

 diamond tetra

-The Diamond tetras are small and peaceful freshwater fish that live mainly in rivers throughout South America where the waters are slow-moving and there’s plenty of vegetation on which to hide their eggs during spawning season.
+The Diamond tetras are small and peaceful freshwater fish that live mainly in rivers throughout South America, where the waters are slow-moving, and there’s plenty of vegetation on which to hide their eggs during the spawning season.

-These little guys come from Brazil where they’re found primarily along stretches near Sao Paulo state or Rio de Janeiro City Hall building area.
+These little guys come from Brazil, where they’re found primarily along stretches near Sao Paulo state or the Rio de Janeiro City Hall building area.
 Diamond tetras are schooling fish and do best when kept in groups of at least five.

 Congo Tetra

-Emperor tetras are a little more aggressive than some of the other tetras on this list, so they may not be suitable for all tanks.
+Emperor tetras are a little more aggressive than others on this list, so they may not be suitable for all tanks.

-These tetras are also quite similar to neon tetras, however, they made the list because of their more noticeable red hue.
+These tetras are also quite similar to neon tetras.
+However, they made a list because of their more noticeable red hue.

 These cardinal tetras are a blend of red and blue in hue.
-The blue color strip goes down the top side of the cardinal tetra’s body, while the red color strip runs along the bottom side from head to tail.
+The blue strip goes down the top side of the cardinal tetra’s body, while the red strip runs along the bottom from head to tail.

 Because these two hues are so vibrant, the school of fish swimming around the tank is much more appealing.

 That is why they are one of the most popular tetra fish to maintain in an aquarium.
-However, color fading in neon and cardinal tetras is a possibility owing to a variety of circumstances.
+However, color fading in neon and cardinal tetras is possible due to various circumstances.

 rainbow tetra care